 Feel like a fraud?
 How to overcome impostor syndrome

-In reality, you can even give yourself a pat on the back if you feel this way, because it’s a sure sign that you care about what you do and are unwilling settle for mediocrity.
+Rest assured, you’re not alone: the highest achievers are often the ones who worry about this the most.
+In reality, you can even give yourself a pat on the back if you feel this way, because it’s a sure sign that you care about what you do and are unwilling to settle for mediocrity.

 Impostor syndrome, sometimes called fraud syndrome, is a psychological problem where successful people are not able to internally recognise their accomplishments.
 This might seem to be taking it to the extreme, but high achieving, very successful people often suffer, so this condition doesn’t equate with low performance.
 In fact, some researchers have linked it with perfectionism, especially in women.
 The tendency to downplay and discount success is significant amongst those with imposter syndrome.

 ‘Impostors’ dismiss any proof of their success as luck, being in the right place at the right time, or as a result of deceiving others into thinking they are more intelligent and capable than they are.

 In the more mild cases, you might just wonder why you have been chosen to lead that important project, or why your boss gives you a great rating at your performance review.
 But if you have a more extreme case, it can negatively affect your career.
 If you are convinced that you are not up to the job, this can stop you from asserting yourself or taking necessary risks.
 For example, you can become fixated exclusively on not making a mistake, rather than being proactive and taking measured risks that may provide great positive returns.

-If this sounds like you, here are some steps you can take to break the impostor syndrome cycle:
+Think you might have impostor syndrome?
+Here are some steps you can take to break the impostor syndrome cycle:

 Keeping track of your accomplishments is a good way to remind yourself that you are NOT a fraud or a fake.
 When you're feeling anxious or bad about yourself, have a look at your list.
 Accomplishments that may have seemed like no big deal at the time often become impressive with the passing of time and a fresh perspective.
-This article will help you find out what your strengths are.

 This will help to break the cycle of negative thoughts.
 Often when you’ve written them down, you see the thoughts from a different perspective and can more easily separate yourself from them.